Lady’s Thumb

 Mechanical

-- Cultivation and hand-pulling can help control smaller infestations.
+- Cultivation and hand-pulling can help control smaller infestations, as long as it is done before the seeds form.

 - Gloves are recommended for hand-pulling, due to the risk of skin irritation.

-- Additionally, improving the drainage of an area will discourage Lady’s Thumb from re-establishing.
+- Additionally, improving the drainage of an area may discourage Lady’s Thumb from re-establishing.

 - Tillage and cultivation may also be effective because they disrupt seedlings, but these methods will likely need to be continued long-term, because of the potential presence of a seed bank.